rust-lang/blog.rust-lang.org/_posts/2017-05-15-rust-at-two-years.md

 Cargo, Rust's native package manager and build system, is often cited as one of people's favorite aspects of Rust.
-But of course, the world runs on many build systems, and when you want to bring a chunk of the Rust ecosystem into a large organization with its own, smooth integration is paramount.
+But of course, the world runs on many build systems, and when you want to bring a chunk of the Rust ecosystem into a large organization that has its own existing build system, smooth integration is paramount.

 This initiative is mostly in the ideas stage; we've done a lot of work with stakeholders to understand the challenges in build system integration today,